frank240889/AutoMusicTagFixer/README.md

 # AutomusicTagFixer
+-VERY IMPORTANT:
+1. This app is Beta version yet.
+2. This app use an ACR technology powered by Gracenote, visit https://developer.gracenote.com/gnsdk for more information.
+3. This app uses the awesome jAudioTagger library, visit http://www.jthink.net/jaudiotagger/ for more information.
+4. This app uses the amazing Glide library, visit https://github.com/bumptech/glide for more information.
+5- This app and source code is made for Android >= 5, so maybe doesn't work on Android <= 4.

 What does it do?
 - From every file you have in your smartphone, it generates an audio fingerprint, then connects to a ACR server and donwloads the correct data for current song, later allows to correct the song with this downloaded information, in other words, it allows to make a Shazam-like recognition but not from audio recorded, over the audiofiles you have instead and correct them.